 Mining and Human Rights in BC: Mt Polley disaster

-The Mt Polley gold and copper mine is owned by Canadian company Imperial Metals and located near the community of Likely in British Columbia's Cariboo region.
+The Mount Polley gold and copper mine is owned by Canadian company Imperial Metals and located near the community of Likely in British Columbia's Cariboo region.
 On August 4th, 2014, the mine's tailings dam breached, spilling 24 million cubic metres of toxic mine waste into local waterways and ultimately into the pristine Quesnel Lake.
 The full extent of the damage to human rights and the environment is still unfolding.
 No one has been fined or charged for the disaster.